kartgoel/HydraDocumentation/docs/runGradCAM.rst

 run_gradCAM
 =====================

-This file uses a parser to insert gradcam into runtime based on the AI model.
+This file uses a parser to generate a GradCAM to analyze and process present images.
+Processed data is reported back to the database through a run time while logged messages are recorded.

 .. code-block:: python